-(B) The term of the Cooperative agreement shall be 15 years, the assumed average useful life span of vessel waste collection facilities.
+(B) The term of the Cooperative agreement for Vessel Waste Collection Systems shall be 10 years, and Boating Infrastructure Grant facilities shall be 20 years, the assumed average useful life span of the facilities.

 (C) The public or private project sponsor shall provide ordinary and routine maintenance activities during the term of this agreement.